worthant/nvim/README.md

 - [ ] Add custom mappings for compiling cpp files using my `cmp` script
 - [ ] Add custom mappings for neatly opening a terminal (**<leader>th can't
       close terminal - map to cntrl k and then close**)
-- [ ] Add custom mappings for markdown preview, glow, toggle-check and peek
+- [x] Add custom mappings for markdown preview and glow
 - [ ] Add support for clojure (lsp, debug, e.t.c.)
 - [ ] Add debugger for cpp, learn how to use it
 - [ ] fix `Themery` plugin for changing themes